SafeCare BC Logo

 All employers in British Columbia are eligible to participate in the Certificate of Recognition (COR) program

-1. Apply to participate in the WorkSafeBC Partners Program
+1. Apply to participate in a voluntary certification program through WorkSafeBC

-3. Complete the Safety Management Systems course and certificate of recognition (COR) internal auditor training
+3. Complete the Safety Management Systems and Internal Auditor Training courses

-4. Arrange for an external auditor to perform the COR audit
+4. Arrange for an external auditor to perform the audit

 Note: You must receive an overall audit score of 80% to become COR-certified (with a minimum score of 50% for each audit element).